-The rules behind financial provision on divorce and dissolution are aimed at encouraging each party to become as financially independent of each other as possible following a split.
+The rules on financial provision on divorce and dissolution are aimed at encouraging each party to become as financially independent of each other as possible following a split – the clean break principle.

 S13 of the Family Law (Scotland) Act 1985 provides that the court shall not make an order for a Periodical allowance unless:

 - It is satisfied that an order for payment of a capital sum or for transfer or property would be inappropriate or insufficient to satisfy the requirements of s8(2); and